anshulbajpai/scala-playframework-effects/README.md

 ## Using tagless-final

-Using this library, it is very easy to create tagless-final components right upto the controllers.
+Using this library, it is very easy to create tagless-final components right up to the controllers.
-There is an example play application included in the repository under the [exampleApp](exampleApp) directory which shows how to use tagless-final end-to-end using this library and [macwire](https://github.com/softwaremill/macwire) The [HelloController.scala](exampleApp/app/controllers/HelloController.scala) has examples on how to use this library to write actions method effortlessly without thinking of HTTP status code and serialization most of the time.
+There is an example play application included in the repository under the [exampleApp](exampleApp) directory which shows how to use tagless-final end-to-end using this library and [macwire](https://github.com/softwaremill/macwire).
+The [HelloController.scala](exampleApp/app/controllers/HelloController.scala) has examples on how to use this library to write actions method effortlessly without thinking of HTTP status code and serialization most of the time.

 ## mdoc